 - Attribute function, extra arbitrary metadata.

-They differ in the types of their elements: All elements of an atomic vector must be the same type, whereas the elements of a list can have different types.
+These data structures share one difference, that is, they differ in the type of their elements: All elements of an atomic vector must be the same type, whereas the elements of a list can have different types.
 We have discussed R Lists in our previous blog, Here we are going to discuss only Atomic Vectors.